Quick answer

 Before diving into deeper troubleshooting, perform these quick checks:

-- Temperature check: Ensure the battery is not excessively hot or cold.
-If the battery feels hot, let it cool for at least 30 minutes.
+- Temperature check: Ensure the battery is within DeWalt's 40–105°F (4.5–40.5°C) charging window.
+If the battery feels hot, allow it to cool until it's back near room temperature before charging.
 If cold, warm it to room temperature.

 - Visual inspection: Look for any signs of physical damage, such as swelling, punctures, or corrosion on the battery terminals.